k00617500/SCM-for-WVSU/README.md

 ## Data Flow

 1. User interacts via **Frontend (HTML, CSS, JS)**
-2. Transaction or order data is sent to **PHP Backend**
+2. Transaction or order data is processed by **Client-Side JavaScript Scripts**
-3. Backend logs the transaction and updates **Firebase Database** in real-time
-4. Backend generates the receipt and records transaction details
+3. Order and transaction data are stored in **Firebase Firestore** in real time 4.The system records transaction details and generates a digital receipt
-5. Inventory is automatically updated in **Firebase**
+5. Inventory-related data is updated in **Firebase Firestore**
 6. Analytics Dashboard visualizes sales, inventory status, and customer activity